weacast/weacast/packages/weacast-grib2json/README.md

 })
 ```

-Just like the CLI version you can use the additional `bufferSize` option to specify the largest amount of data in bytes allowed on stdout (defaults to 8 MB), notably if you deal with large files.
+Like with the CLI version you can use the additional `bufferSize` option to specify the largest amount of data in bytes allowed on stdout (defaults to 8 MB), notably if you deal with large files.
 You can also process data only in-memory without writing any file by omitting the output:
 ```javascript
 grib2json('gfs.grib', {
   data: true,